invpe/GridShell/README.md

 Please see documentation for more detailed explanation.
 In simple words, it works as follows:

 - People join the network with their ESP32 devices (nodes)
-- Network executes tasks (written in [MyBasic](https://github.com/paladin-t/my_basic)) on contributors nodes
+- Network executes tasks (written in [MyBasic](https://github.com/paladin-t/my_basic)) on volunteer nodes
-- Each user is given a "Shell" (after validation) for a proper execution
+- Each volunteer is granted a "Shell" (after validation) for a proper execution
-- Shell can be used to submit a task in the future
+- Shell can be used to submit a task
 - Shells are used to write telemetry to the system

 The more nodes connected, the more computing power the network has.